-Colorado Law's LLM degree program is global in scope and includes talented and passionate lawyers from the international community.
+Colorado Law's LLM degree program is global in scope and is for talented lawyers from diverse backgrounds and countries.
 The LLM program fully immerses students in Colorado Law and offers inclusive access to programming, courses/modules, and the greater University of Colorado-Boulder campus; our JD and LLM students learn side-by-side and from each other.
-At Colorado Law, we recognize that each of our LLM students have unique and diverse backgrounds and experiences, backgrounds and experiences that enrich our community of scholars and students and help to advance Colorado Law’s intellectual leadership in the world.
+At Colorado Law, we recognize that each of our LLM students have unique and diverse backgrounds and experiences, backgrounds and experiences that can enrich our community of scholars and students and help to advance Colorado Law’s intellectual leadership in the world.

-As an LLM student you will arrive on our Boulder campus, which features nationally recognized graduate programs in fields such as business, engineering, natural sciences, and social sciences, all of which welcome graduate students from around the world.
+As an LLM student you will arrive on our Boulder campus, which features nationally recognized graduate programs in fields such as business, engineering, natural sciences, and social sciences, in addition to law, all of which welcome graduate students from around the world.

 LLM applications are processed through the Law School Admission Council (LSAC) LLM Applicant Services.
 LLM applications for the 2018-19 academic year will be available starting in late-October and due by March 15, 2018 for priority consideration.

 All applicants must register for the LLM Credential Assembly Service (LLM CAS) and the Document Assembly Service (DAS).
 Applicants with a foreign law degree will also need to register for the International Transcript Authentication and Evaluation Service (ITAES).